 Today, CPI is not seen as a central measure to determine the success of an app marketing campaign.
 Just getting someone to install the app does not produce ROI for your business, so you have to go above and beyond just getting the app installed on someone’s device.

-To market your app properly, you need to determine what key metrics (key performance indicators or KPIs) need to be met in order for the app to be considered a “success.”
-There are a number of different KPIs that can be considered.
+To market your app properly, you need to determine what key metrics (key performance indicators or KPIs) need to be met for the app to be considered a “success.”
+There are several different KPIs that can be considered.
 These include impressions, clicks, and more.

 A business owner may find that reaching many of those KPIs can be an expensive endeavor.
 Some experts estimate that app marketing budgets can range anywhere from $1,000 to $5,000 per month or more.